Course Catalogue

 What you’ll learn

-- how the Australian fundraising sector works
+- how the Australian and New Zealand fundraising sectors work

 - key regulations that impact fundraisers and not-for-profits